danielMicallef/danielMicallef.github.io/_posts/2022-08-31-Fuel-your-workout.md

 ![training muscle glycogen]({{ site.baseurl }}/assets/images/blog_images/25_2.png)

-To give you a picture, an athlete would start training with full muscle glycogen stores, after 2 hours of intense training, these would [reduce by half](https://europepmc.org/article/pmc/pmc6019055), simple carb intake is recommended for him/her to continue performing optimally.
+To give you a picture, an athlete would start training with full muscle glycogen stores, after 2 hours of intense training, these would [reduce by half](https://europepmc.org/article/pmc/pmc6019055).
+Simple carb intake is recommended for him/her to continue performing optimally.

-_The type of fuel used, highly depends on the intensity and time of exercise._
+_The type of fuel used, highly depends on the intensity and duration of exercise._

 ### Carbohydrates